 Both programs are open to non-US citizens/residents.

 The 2020 SURF Program is an 8-week program, running from June 8 - July 31, 2020.

-The SURF (Summer Science Undergraduate Research Fellows) Program provides opportunities for Amherst College students to immerse themselves in a hands-on, collaborative science research project for 8-10 weeks during the summer.
+The SURF (Summer Science Undergraduate Research Fellows) Program provides opportunities for Amherst College students to immerse themselves in a hands-on, collaborative science research project for 8 weeks during the summer.
 Research fellows work closely with their faculty mentors to design and execute their research project, and all Fellows take part in group educational and social activities.
 In early fall, Fellows present their findings at Amherst's annual poster session and are then encouraged to present their work at a regional or national conference.
-Fellows receive on-campus housing and a stipend of $440 per week.
+Fellows receive on-campus housing and a salary based on minimum wage, so pending hours reported, fellows are paid between $480 - 510 per week.